Let's Start With The Basics What Is A Function, Really?

 }

-return result; // Hand back the filled bucket
+return result; // Hand back the new array

-array— the list of items we want to transformcallback— the instructions for how to transform each item (this is our callback!)- We loop through every item, run it through the callback, and collect the results
+arrayis the list of items we want to transformcallbackis the function that defines how each item should be transformed- We loop through every index, run that item through

 function double(number) {